omerveille/VSMOD/Paper/paper.md

 ![Example of the segmentation module interface with automatically generated seed points on a patient's axial view.
 The automatic seeds are displayed in different colors inside the vessels (pink, purple and green) and surrounded by the yellow border to constrain the region growing process.\label{fig:segmentation_tab}](images/segmentation_tab.png){ width=75% }

 The second module of *VSMOD* transforms the extracted centerline data into a volumic vessel segmentation (cf. Fig. \ref{fig:segmentation_tab}).
-This process leverages the "Grow from seeds" region growing segmentation tools from 3D Slicer [@zhu2014] to refine and expand the segmentation.
+This process leverages the "Grow from seeds" region growing segmentation tools from 3D Slicer [@zhu2014].
+Seed points are automatically generated along the detected centerlines, with seed sizes determined by radius estimations from the centerline module.
+Background seeds create boundaries to constrain the region-growing process within vascular structures.
-The process begins with the automatic generation of seed points along the detected centerline.
-The seed size is determined by the radius estimations obtained from the previous step.
-These seeds serve as anchor points, guiding the segmentation along the vessel path.
-The background seeds are produced by applying dilation and subtraction operations, to create a raw boundary outside the vessels.
-This ensures that the region-growing process remains confined within the vascular structure and does not extend into surrounding tissues.
-The distance between the edge of the vessel and the outside boundary is a parameter that can be adjusted by the user.

 # Results